firasrg/autocare-rest-api/docs/architecture/overview.md

 - Abstractions and enums;
 - Database tables and their relationships;

-## System Components
+## System Business Components

+NOTE⚠️: _The following information are preliminary details concluded from a renewable review on the project at its current state.
+It's highly recommended to do refinements on these information along with the development process, as new concerns or challenges may appear on the road._

-This section is about splitting the project's _Primary Business Objective_ into main pieces, also known as components.
+This section is about splitting the project's _Primary Business Objective_ into main pieces, also known as business components:

+1. Cars Management
+2. Resource Management
+3. Financial Management

 ![overview.png](../images/architecture/overview.png)

-_Note: The diagrams [source file](./diagrams.drawio) is available for reuses.
+NOTE⚠️:_The diagrams [source file](./diagrams.drawio) is available for reuses.
 You can download from GitHub and open it on [draw.io](https://app.diagrams.net/) for free._

 ### Cars Management